carpentries-lab/good-enough-practices/episodes/05-project_organization.md

 >
 > You look at a directory (or project), you read it, and it tells you what you need to know
 >
-> ... as long as you update it.
+> ... as long as you keep it updated!
 >
 {: .callout}

-### Put each project in its own directory, which is named after the project.
+### Put each project in its own directory, which is named after the project

-Like deciding
+Similar to deciding
 when a chunk of code should be made a function, the ultimate goal of dividing research into distinct projects is to help you and others best understand your work.
 Some researchers create a separate